-Once the Quote is approved then, the external resources and providers are contacted and Purchase Orders are raised for their work.
+Once the Quote is approved external resources and providers are contacted and Purchase Orders are raised for their work.
 This will update the Buy Rate in the Budget area.

-As soon as the work is put in the timeline (Booking) or added as an extra (in case of a Service or Expense), and this Actual is attached to the Budget Detail and related Purchase Order, then Forecast and To Date areas will also get the same Buy Rate.
+As soon as the work is added, either to the timeline as a Booking or as an extra for example as a Service or Expense, and this Actual is attached to the Budget Detail and related Purchase Order, then Forecast and To Date areas will also get the same Buy Rate.

 When the external resource sends an Invoice (Incoming Invoice) for their work or service provided, generally this will match the initial Purchase Order.

 Please note that Incoming Invoice details will not modify the original Purchase Order or the Actuals linked to it.

 If the Incoming Invoice does not match the PO, it could be due to: